lambda-feedback/user-documentation/docs/student/index.md

 8. Part selection (tabs)
 9. _Part content_ (only visible when relevant part is open - (a),(b), etc.)
 10. _Response area_, where student responses are entered and feedback is given
-11. Feedback to the teacher (currently in flux regarding the design - 31/8/22)
+11. Feedback to the teacher (currently in flux regarding the design - 02/07/25)
 12. Access to content 'below the line' providing extra support.
+13. _Workspace_ - Opens tab with canvas and ai chatbot
+14. Comments

 ## Below the line